RESOURCES FOR CONTRACTORS

 The quote wins.
 The customer is happy.
 The rep moves on to the next job.

 But the final price is already below the protected floor.
 No one sees the problem until handover — or worse, until the job is delivered and the numbers do not add up.
+When schedule delays push up real costs on top of underpriced work, the cost of delay compounds the margin loss further.

 Where margin usually starts to leak